nsayer/GPS_Voice_Clock/README.md

 The chimes can be independently turned on and off with dip switch 3.
 If the time messaging is turned on when it's time to chime, the chime will be skipped.

-The audio files are little-endian 16 bit unsigned 8 kHz mono raw audio samples.
+The audio files are µ-law encoded 8 bit 8 kHz mono raw audio samples.
 You can create them from some other format with sox.
-The command line arguments for the output should be -t raw -c 1 -e unsigned -b 16 -r 8000 -L.
+The command line arguments for the output should be -t raw -c 1 -e mu-law -b 8 -r 8000.

 The SD_audio.zip file in this repository can be unpacked into the top directory of a suitably formatted card.
 If chimes are desired, then one of the chime zip files can be unzipped to the same place.